tabishnaqvi1311/tabishnaqvi1311/README.md

 <h1> Hey, my name is Tabish Naqvi <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30"></h1>

 ## About Me 🚀
 I'm a sophomore computer science student and a self-taught full stack developer who's into tech, startups and building projects that really matter.
-When I'm not coding, I'm either brainstorming my next project, reading or out with friends.
+When I'm not coding, I'm either brainstorming my next project, reading or listening to music.

 <a href="mailto:tabish.naqvi2003@gmail.com">Get In Touch</a>
 ## 🛠  Tools and Technologies